Skip to main content

 Upgrade procedure steps

-This example demonstrates the steps in the automated upgrade procedure for a 3-node Apache Kafka service, visualized below:
+The following steps outline the upgrade procedure for a 3-node Apache Kafka service:

 3-node Kafka service